nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 CohortConnect is an advanced desktop address book which facilitates networking among Computer Science (CS) students.
 It is optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).

 With advanced features for managing large groups of contacts, CohortConnect is intended for use in a university setting.
-At the start of the semester, professors will distribute `csv` or `json` files containing a list of students.
+At the start of the semester, professors will distribute `CSV` or `JSON` files containing a list of students.
 Instantly load them into CohortConnect with a single **Import** command.
 With data collected from students before the semester, our **Find A Buddy** feature helps you find potential groupmates by leveraging GitHub’s metadata using a proprietary algorithm.
 In the **Events** tab, you can identify events and hackathons that your peers will be attending.

 ## Table of Contents
 * Table of Contents